 Here are a few examples:

-Federal law restricts credit unions from charging more than an 18% interest rate on their loans — and that applies to credit cards, too.
+Federal law restricts credit unions from charging more than an 18% interest rate on their loans — and that applies to credit cards, too, which often offer cardholders low rates.

 According to the National Credit Union Administration, here are the average interest rates of: